ncoghlan/misc/notes/python3/questions_and_answers.rst

 With the long transition to "Python 3 by default" still in progress, the question is occasionally raised as to whether or not the core Python developers are acting as reasonable stewards of the Python language.
-It's an entirely appropriate question, as embarking down the path of asking the entire language ecosystem to migrate to a new version that introduces backwards incompatible changes that more obviously benefit future users of the language than they do current users isn't a decision to be taken lightly.
+It's an entirely appropriate question, as Python 3 introduces backwards incompatible changes that more obviously benefit future users of the language than they do current users, so existing users (especially library and framework developers) are being asked to devote time and effort to a transition that may not benefit them directly for years to come.

 Since I've seen variants of these questions several times over the years, I now keep this as an intermittently updated record of my thoughts on the